reactjstampabay/2020-05-27-virtual-dev-environment/README.md

   * Install Google Cloud SDK.
   * Install PostgreSQL client tools.
   * Install all required tooling on our VPS.
-  * Demonstrate how VS Code can be used to [open a folder on our VPS](https://code.visualstudio.com/docs/remote/ssh) and develop against our API.
+  * Demonstrate how VS Code can be used to [open a remote folder](https://code.visualstudio.com/docs/remote/ssh) so we can develop against our API.